greje656/Questions/hiz.md

-# Notes on ssr HIZ tracing
+# Notes On SSR HIZ Tracing

-The following is small gathering of notes and findings that we made through out the implementation of Hi-Z tracing in screen space for ssr in Stingray.
-I've recently heard a few claims regarding Hi-Z which motivated me to share some notes on the topic.
+The following is small gathering of notes and findings that we made through out the implementation of hiz tracing in screen space for ssr in Stingray.
+I've recently heard a few claims regarding hiz which motivated me to share some notes on the topic.
 Note that I also wrote about how we reproject reflections in a previous entry which might be of interest.

 The original implementation was basically an implementation of the Hi-Z Screen-Space tracing described in GPU-Pro 5 by Yasin Uludag.
 The very first results we got looked something like this: